Are you just starting out as a coffee drinker, or do you simply not like the taste of very bitter coffee?

 Pros

-• Complex, intense taste: This coffee is described on Amazon.com by the manufacturer as having ‘notes of smooth cocoa and caramel balance with graham cracker, honey, and white fruit,’ an ‘exotic’ taste.
+• Complex, intense taste.
+This coffee is described by the manufacturer as having 'notes of smooth cocoa and caramel balance with graham cracker, honey, and white fruit,' an 'exotic' taste.

 Cons

-• More expensive: Per ounce, this coffee is on the more expensive side when compared to other coffee grounds in the same range.
-However, it’s not even close to some of the most expensive coffee brands.
+• More expensive.
+Per ounce, this coffee is on the pricier side compared to other coffee grounds in the same price range.
+However, it's not even close to some of the most expensive coffee brands.
 However, this slightly higher price might make a big difference for you.

-• Sweetness: Maybe you expect a subtle sweet taste in this coffee, but it can actually be sweet to the point where it’s too much for some people.
-Let’s just say that there’s a reason why it’s the sweetest in this ranking.
-If you have doubts, start by buying the smallest coffee bag, a 10 oz bag, which is naturally the cheapest option available on Amazon.com.
+• Sweetness.
+Maybe you expect a subtle sweet taste in this coffee, but it can actually be sweet to the point where it's too much for some people.
+Let's just say that there's a reason why it's the sweetest in this ranking.
+If you have doubts, start by buying the smallest coffee bag, a 10-oz bag.

 Most ethical: Kicking Horse Coffee

-Ethically produced coffee can be more expensive than coffees that don’t put the same importance on being nice to nature and people, which is completely logical.
+Ethically produced coffee can be more expensive than coffee that doesn't prioritize the same importance on being kind to nature and people, which is completely logical.

 If that's something that's important to you, the kicking horse coffee is ideal.

-The brand is kosher, organic and Fairtrade certified, treating everyone involved in the production fair and without causing harm to nature.
+The brand is certified kosher, organic, and Fairtrade, treating everyone involved in the production fairly and with respect for the environment.

 Kicking Horse Coffee